Langøytangen Lighthouse

 Langøytangen Lighthouse (Langøytangen fyr) is a fully automated coastal lighthouse situated on the island of Langøya in Langesund in municipality of Bamble, Norway.
-It marks the southern point of the Langesund sound.
+It marks the southern point of the Langesund Sound.
 It is available for rental for overnight guests.

+The light sits at an elevation of 17 m, emitting a white, red, or green light depending on direction.
+The light is occulting once every 6 seconds.
+The 12 m tall square stone tower is attached to one end of a one-story keeper's house.
+The lighthouse is painted white and the lantern and gallery on top are painted red.
+A foghorn emits two blasts every 60 seconds.